manuelmarcos/RibotTeam/README.md

 Resources
 ---------
-This folder has another four folders more:
+This folder has another five folders more:

+   * **Reachability** It demonstrates how to know when IP can be routed and when traffic will be routed through a Wireless Wide Area Network (WWAN) interface such as EDGE or 3G.

    * **SDWebImage** We can find this library [here](https://github.com/rs/SDWebImage).
 It is a great library for download web images asynchronously.

    * **Categories** An Objective-C category allows us to add methods to an existing class—effectively subclassing it without having to deal with the possible complexities of subclassing.